Risk Factors Dashboard

 Board's Roles and Responsibilities

 Oversight for risk management and the overall enterprise risk management strategy of the Company, including cybersecurity, is the responsibility of the Board of Directors.
 Risks identified are monitored by the Board as a whole or the Board may delegate oversight to a specific subcommittee.
-Our Technology Committee, comprised of four board members possessing relevant background and experience, assists the Board of Directors in its oversight role with respect to strategy and risk management for our information systems, information technology, or IT, and IT security, including cybersecurity.
+Our Technology Committee, comprised of four board members possessing relevant background and experience, assists the Board of Directors in its oversight role with respect to strategy and risk management for our information systems, IT, and cybersecurity.

-The Technology Committee is briefed at least quarterly, on the quality and effectiveness of our cybersecurity practices and policies, information security program and infrastructure, and data governance and security program, along with key initiatives in this area.
+The Technology Committee is briefed at least quarterly, on the quality and effectiveness of our cybersecurity practices and policies, information security program, and data governance and security program, along with key initiatives in these areas.
+The Technology Committee also periodically assesses the cybersecurity risk management strategy.
 The Technology Committee also assesses the cybersecurity risk management strategy.
 This assessment includes reviews of the results of audits, testing, and metrics, including reports of third-party reviewers.

 Management's Roles and Responsibilities